This Post Is Sponsored By Responsibility.org! As Always, All Opinions Are My Own! Thank You For Supporting CityGirlGoneMom!

 And some of my favorite sips?
 The Tapatio Girafa and Sunshine Sour!
-Both super fun and delicious summer cocktails that are easy to make and sure to impress your neighbors at your next barbecue bash!
+Both super fun and delicious warm-weather cocktails that are easy to make and sure to impress your neighbors at your next outdoor bash!
 Need something non-alcoholic?
 Just swap the alcohol for juices for bright, flavorful drinks.
-And be sure to have lots of bites to eat and water on hand to stay hydrated—especially in the summer heat!
+And be sure to have lots of bites to eat and water on hand to stay hydrated—especially in the spring and summer heat!

 1 packet tajin

 ½ oz lemon juice

 1-1/2 oz cranberry apple tea

 Both parents and kids (46% and 44%, respectively) stated their kids/they themselves will be faced with the decision to drink alcohol within the next year.

 And while we’re safely and responsibly drinking and visiting with our friends, I know that we’re setting a great example for our kids.
 Showing them that alcohol can be enjoyed responsibly as an adult, will have a positive impact on them in the future.